kelseykm/vcard4/README.md

 * That RFC defines the vCard data format for representing and exchanging a variety of information about individuals and other entities (e.g., formatted and structured name and delivery addresses, email address, multiple telephone numbers, photograph, logo, audio clips, etc.)

-* The vCards made with this library are strictly version 4.0 vCards
+* __vcard4__ may be used for creating or parsing vCards

-* Although the library is primarily intended for _creating_ vCards, a simple vCard [parser](#parse) has been provided
+* The vCards made or parsed with this library are to be strictly version 4.0 vCards

 * This library may be used in node or in the browser.
 It supports the latest versions of both out of the box.
 For use in old browsers or old node versions, you should transpile the code with ___Babel___ or any other transpiler of your choice